joschaholzhaeuer/joschaholzhaeuer/README.md

 ### Hi there 👋

+I am a web developer from Karlsruhe with 7 years of experience as freelancer, co-founder and CTO of a wordpress agency.

+- 🏢 I'm currently looking for a job as a javascript/web developer in Karlsruhe
+- 🌱 I’m currently working on my personal site
+- 📫 How to reach me: (Xing)[https://bit.ly/44BvEIX], (LinkedIn)[https://bit.ly/3rmJBMs]
+- 😄 Fun Fact: I love bread.
+I bake bread.
+You wanna talk about bread?
+Reach out!

 <!--
 **joschaholzhaeuer/joschaholzhaeuer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.